RagnarB83/ash-documentation/docs/thermochemistry.rst

 ASH includes various high-level thermochemistry protocols (a.k.a. composite methods) and include convenient functionality to use them automatically on a set of compounds.

-See aslo Benchmarking page and Workflows page.
+See also Benchmarking page and Workflows page.

 ##############################################################################